tranquilitybase-io/tb-activator-gft-datazone/README.md

 # Tranqility Base Activator for Importing Data into Google Cloud Platform (GCP)

+The tb-activator-gft-datazone is a repo that facilitates the loading of data into a Google Cloud Platform environment use in specific use cases, for example as an accelerator to build a secure data science environment.

+The activator provides the shared components infrastructure, and also installs terraform and project and creates service accounts.

+The activator can be installed either through the docker package (recommended) or via the underlying source code.
+Both of these are available in the repository and install instructions are included in the respective ReadMe files.

 ## Deploying data landing zone

 Pre-requisite to build the data science environment is to build the shared